JavenChan666/JavenChan666.github.io/_pages/about.md

 # 🏅 Honors and Awards
+- 2019, Awarded the Second Prize  in the Big Data of Smart City Innovative Applications University Of Science and technology of China Campus Algorithm Invitation.
+- 2020, Awarded the Second Prize in the 7th "catch" National College Student Internet Software Design Competition.
+- 2021, Awarded the Second Prize  in the First Graduate Innovation and Entrepreneurship Competition of the Science Island Graduate Double Innovation and Entrepreneurship Center.
+- 2021, Awarded the Gold Award in the Seventh "Internet+" College Students Innovation and Entrepreneurship Competition in Anhui Province.
+- 2023, Awarded the Excellent Paper Award in the 16th China intelligent Robot Conference.
+- 2019 to 2023, USTC The First Prize Scholarship.
+- 2023, Awarded Yuequn Excellence Scholarship  for exemplary performance in  moral and academic performances.

 <!--
 - *2015.11*  Win the `1st Prize` in the 14th "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition.
 - *2015.06* Win the `1st Prize` in the 13rd  "Challenge Cup" Sichuan Undergraduate Curricular Academic Science and Technology Works Competition. [[Newsreport]](https://www.sc.gov.cn/10462/10778/10876/2015/7/1/10341562.shtml)